j3rrywan9/scala-notes/Course1.md

 * like any other value, they can be passed as parameters to functions and returned as results
 * as for other values, there exists a set of operators to compose functions

+### Parameter and Return Types

+Function parameters come with their type, which is given after a colon.

+If a return type is given, it follows the parameter list.

+Primitive types are as in Java, but are written capitalized.

 ### Evaluation of Function Applications

 Applications of parameterized functions are evaluated in a similar way as operators: